Thwani47/blog/content/posts/react-query-crud-app-with-typescripts-and-axios.md

 ## Creating the project

-We'll be using [Vite](https://thwanisithole.co.za/posts/using-vite-for-react-apps/) for our UI.
+We'll be using [Vite](https://thwanisithole.co.za/posts/using-vite-for-react-apps/) for our web app.
 Run
 ```bash
 $ npm create vite@latest react-query-crud-example
 ```